openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/06-deploy-kafka.md

 ## Deploy Kafka Cluster

+Before deploying the Kafka cluster, make sure you are on the project folder _projects/rhoar-getting-started/quarkus/kafka/_ by executing this command:

+`cd /root/projects/rhoar-getting-started/quarkus/kafka`{{execute T2}}

 Next, create a new `Kafka` object within Kubernetes that the operator is waiting for.
 Click this command to create it:

 `oc apply -f src/main/kubernetes/kafka-names-cluster.yaml`{{execute T2}}